mepoole/OSTFinalProject/ReadMe.txt

 -Answer class: This defines an answer submitted by a user.
 Its parent is a Question object.
 -Vote class: This defines a user's vote.
 It's parent is either the Question or Answer object that the user has voted on.
 -Favorites class: This defines Questions that are favorited by a given user.
+-Image class: This class redirects to images from the Blobstore.
+It creates a permalink that enables pattern matching to display images from the blobstore.

 FEATURES: